-If you have installed the Skype app from the Windows Store and didn’t like the way it looks or works, uninstalling it very simple.
-On both Windows 10, Windows 8 and Windows 8.1 the process is very simple.
-All you need to do is right click on the app and from the bottom menu, click on the “Uninstall” button.
-This will uninstall the app automatically and in a few seconds, you will not have to worry about it any more.
+If you have installed the Skype app and didn’t like the way it looks or works, uninstalling it is very simple.
+On both Windows 10, Windows 8 and Windows 8.1 this process is rather simple and you can do it by following these steps:

 Note: Also, for users that have upgraded to Windows 8.1, they can find the Skype app in the All Apps screen.

 If you want to uninstall Skype, the best course of action would be to use the Settings app.
 To uninstall Skype using the Settings app, you just need to do the following:

 - Open the Settings app.
 You can do that by pressing Windows Key + I shortcut.

 - When Settings app opens, go to Apps section.

 - List of applications will now appear.
 Select Skype from the list.
 Now click the Uninstall button.
 Click Uninstall button again.

 Note: You can locate Skype quickly simply by entering Skype in the search field above.

 - Follow the instructions on the screen to remove Skype.

 We also have to mention that there’s an instant way to open the Apps section.
 To do that, just follow these steps: